KASUYASU/cutsim/README.txt

-This is a revised Cutsim that can be used more practically.
+This is a revised aewallin/Cutsim that can be used more practically.

 5-Axis simulations are supported.